 A 2016 study published in The BMJ looked at a large cohort of women and found that those who ate four or more servings of potatoes a week had a higher risk of blood pressure compared to women who ate potatoes less than once a month.
 The risk held for women who ate baked, boiled, mashed or fried potatoes and for men who ate fried potatoes.
 Men who ate the equivalent amount of potato chips, however, did not see their risk for higher blood pressure increase.
 This study further indicates that potatoes may contribute to different health outcomes in different people, perhaps depending on their unique glycemic index reactions.
 It also emphasizes the importance of potato preparation.

 Healthiest ways to cook potatoes

 The next-healthiest way to cook a potato is through steaming, which causes less nutrient loss than boiling.
-Boiling a peeled potato results in significant nutrient loss, as the water-soluble nutrients leach out into the water.
+Cooking a peeled potato in this way results in significant nutrient loss, as the water-soluble nutrients leach out into the water.

 Are potato eyes poisonous?

-If the eyes of your potato are not sprouting, you can eat them.
-If they are sprouting, cut off the eyes and their sprouts before eating the potato.
+If the eyes of a potato are not sprouting, they can be eaten.
+If they are sprouting, the National Institutes of Health recommends cutting off the eyes and their sprouts before eating the potato.

-It is a myth that the word is an acronym for the Society for the Prevention of an Unwholesome Diet, a supposed activist group that wanted to keep the potato out of Britain in the 19th century.
+It is a myth that the word “spud” is an acronym for the Society for the Prevention of an Unwholesome Diet, a supposed activist group that wanted to keep the potato out of Britain in the 19th century.

 There are thousands of potato varieties, but not all are commercially available.
-Popular varieties include Russet, Red, White, Yellow, Purple/Blue, Fingerling and Petite.
+Popular varieties include Russet, red, white, yellow, purple/blue, fingerling and petite.